shawlu95/Beyond-LeetCode-SQL/LeetCode/185_Department_Top_Three_Salaries/README.md

 ORDER BY Department ASC, Salary DESC;
 ```

-We can further improve effiency by [filtering](mssql_pre_filter.sql) the ranking before joining with the department table.
+We can further improve efficiency by [filtering](mssql_pre_filter.sql) the ranking before joining with the department table.
 Instead of joining every employee with his department, we now only join the department top-3 employees with their departments.
 This is accomplished with an additional temporary table.

 ```
 -- MS SQL: Boosting effiency with pre-filtering